Details for Childhood Development

 Outcomes

-2. Analyse the significant factors that contribute to or impact a child’s spiritual, emotional / social, mental, spiritual and physical wellbeing; and how such well-being can be fostered within Christian and alternate school contexts;
+4. Synthesise the significant factors that contribute to or impact the optimal spiritual, emotional, mental, spiritual, and physical wellbeing of people and how wellbeing is fostered and supported within Christian and alternate school contexts.

 Subject Content